wagerr/wagerr/doc/README.md

 ### OSX

-Drag Wagerr-Qt to your applications folder, and then run Wagerr-Qt.
+Drag WAGERR-Qt to your applications folder, and then run WAGERR-Qt.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [WAGERR Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1911583.0) or on the [Wagerr Forum](http://forum.wagerr.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [WAGERR Forum](http://forum.wagerr.com/).
-* Join our Discord server [Discord Server](https://discord.gg/tkcXS34/)
+* Join our Discord server [Discord Server](https://discord.wagerr.com)
+* Join one of our Slack groups [WAGERR Slack Groups](https://wagerr.com/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build Wagerr on your native platform.
+The following are developer notes on how to build WAGERR on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)